LDexter/Discrete-Structures-Summary/DiscreteSummary.md

 - $0$ before $1$
 - Compare strings one bit at a time, left to right
 - At first bit where strings differ, 0 goes first
-- Shorter strings are padded with empty spaces
+- Shorter strings are padded with empty spaces to the right

 ## $\color{steelblue}\text{ASCII}$